 ¶ Nearby rests another cottage-industry-scale iron furnace that was considerably more sophisticated, in the form of a 4 ft diameter Bessemer-style furnace.

-– The apparent complete lack of iron tools of comet-crust origin by indigenous peoples of North America is a significant obstacle to the theory, even if the vast majority of comet crust had been deeply emplaced into subsoil at secondary impact.
+– The apparent lack of iron tool usage by indigenous peoples of North America is a significant obstacle to the hypothesis, even if the vast majority of comet crust material had been deeply embedded into the subsoil at impact.

 Dietz, R. S., Barring, J. P., (1973), Hudson Bay arc as an astrobleme: A negative search, Meteoritics, Vol. 8, p.
 28-29